-a) We assessed the design of significant controls related to the impairment testing process as of December 31st, 2021; b) We assessed the key assumptions and methods used by Management to calculate impairment in accordance with the applicable accounting requirements.
+a) We assessed the design of significant controls related to the impairment testing process as at December 31st, 2022; b) We assessed the key assumptions and methods used by Management to calculate impairment in accordance with the applicable accounting requirements.
 We received assistance from our own specialists for the audit procedures applied with respect to this point; c) We assessed the valuation model used to ensure appropriate measurement techniques were applied to determine the present value of future cash flows; d) We assessed the Company's business plan, taking into account the financial projections used by Company management for the impairment testing of the Cash Generating Units (CGUs) within the audit scope; e) We assessed the composition of each CGU and the assets subject to impairment testing within each CGU.
-We compared the revenue and profit margin forecasts for a CGU sample against the budgets approved by Company management; f) We assessed the key assumptions taking into account the highly sensitive nature of the inputs used in an impairment analysis, such as the discount rate and the expected revenue increase rate, and compared these assumptions against key data from external sources; g) We independently re-performed the arithmetic calculation using the valuation methods applied by the Company, taking into account the consistency of the CGU grouping criteria; and h) We assessed the disclosures related to goodwill in the consolidated financial statements as of December 31st, 2021.
+We compared the revenue and profit margin forecasts for a CGU sample against the budgets approved by Company management; f) We assessed the key assumptions taking into account the highly sensitive nature of the inputs used in an impairment analysis, such as the discount rate and the expected revenue increase rate, and compared these assumptions against key data from external sources; g) We independently re-performed the arithmetic calculation using the valuation methods applied by the Company, taking into account the consistency of the CGU grouping criteria; and h) We assessed the disclosures related to goodwill in the consolidated financial statements as at December 31st, 2022.

-- Revenue from Cash Equities, Capital Formation and Central Securities Depository services
+Revenue from cash equities, issuers and Central Securities Depository services

-Why the matter was determined to be a key audit matter
+Description and why the matter was determined to be a key audit matter

-Revenue from cash equities corresponds to transactional fees (stock trading) charged to customers trading on the stock exchange.
-Revenue from capital formation corresponds primarily to listing and maintenance fees charged to capital formation trading on the stock exchange.
+Revenue from cash equities corresponds to operating fees (stock trading) charged to customers trading on the stock exchange.
+Revenue from issuers corresponds primarily to listing and maintenance fees charged to issuers trading on the stock exchange.
 Revenue from Central Securities Depository services corresponds to commissions earned from customers that utilize the Company's services.
 We consider this revenue to be a key audit matter since the calculation relies on a variety of automated processes, which are strictly regulated and must be charged to customers based on rates previously approved by the National Banking and Securities Commission (CNBV, by its acronym in Spanish).

-See Note 2 to the accompanying consolidated financial statements for revenue recognition policies corresponding to revenue from cash equities, capital formation and Central Securities Depository services, totaling MXN 2,273 million.
+See Note 2 to the accompanying consolidated financial statements for revenue recognition policies corresponding to revenue from cash equities, issuers and Central Securities Depository services, totaling MXN 2,276 million.